femigoals/femigoals/README.md

 - 👋 Hi, I’m @femigoals
-- 👀 I’m interested in DATA SCIENCE AND ANALYSIS
+- 👀 I’m interested in DATA SCIENCE and Web Development
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on PYTHON
+- 💞️ I’m looking to collaborate on Laravel
 - 📫 How to reach me femigoals@gmail.com

 <!---